A new algorithm to determine the creation or depletion term of parabolic equations from boundary measurements: The implementation using the finite difference method

 As a result, we choose $N = 25$.
 We use this choice of $N$ for all numerical tests.
 We observe that using higher $N$ does not improve the quality of the reconstructed coefficient $c(\x)$.
-Also in Step \ref{st1} of Algorithm \ref{alg}, we choose the regularized number $\epsilon = 10^{-9}.$
+Also in Step \ref{st1} of Algorithm \ref{alg}, we choose the regularized parameter $\epsilon = 10^{-9}.$ {This choice of $\epsilon$ is based on a trial-error process in the case when the given data is noisy.}

 {\bf Step \ref{reg 1}.} Compute the vector valued function $V^{(0)}$, which is set to be the minimizer of the functional, due to the quasi-reversibility method,